sanchayan721/Multi_agent_Immune_System/README.md

  ```

 #### Means of Communication - Message Passing
-  * [Cell Agent: ] It communicates with the Cell Agent using FIPA-ACL Message ``INFORM'' using ``Signature\_Verification\_Channel'' for requesting and retrieving the DNA Identification Code  from the cell.
+  * [Cell Agent: ] It communicates with the Cell Agent using FIPA-ACL Message "INFORM" using Signature_Verification_Channel for requesting and retrieving the DNA Identification Code  from the cell.
   * [Memory Agent: ] It communicates with the Memory Agent using the same FIPA-ACL Message type for sending the DNA code and receiving KillOrders.

 ```java